CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 A web-based esp32 music player for webradio and mp3/ogg/aac/aac+ files from a local lamp or llmp server.
 <br>Sound output comes from a separate VS1053 mp3/aac/ogg/wav decoder breakout board.

-<br>The web interface has [radio-browser](https://www.radio-browser.info/) web radio search integrated.
+You control the music player with a browser on your phone, pc or tablet.

 -  Supports http, https (insecure mode)/chunked streams.
+-  Search for web radio stations on [radio-browser](https://www.radio-browser.info/) and save the results to your favorites.
+-  No need for a display as the interface is completely network based.
 -  Plays mp3, ogg, aac and aac+ streams.
 -  Runs  on:<br>esp32<br>esp32-wrover<br>esp32-s2<br>esp32-s3
--  No need for a display as the interface is completely network based.

- You control the music player with a browser on your phone, pc or tablet.

-### Local file playback limitations
+### Local file playback

 eStreamPlayer is written for playback over http(s).
 What this means is that you will need a (lamp or llmp) webserver to play back your local files.<br>This is because the esp32 does not speak NFS or SMB which are common ways to share files over a network.
 Instead eStreamPlayer uses a php script on the server to navigate the music folders.
 Copy this script to the server to use your music library.<br>**This is totally insecure and should only be used on a trusted LAN!**